-- A. Of these 120 credits, a minimum of 45 must be earned in upper division courses, or courses at the 300 and 400 level. - B. Residency requirement: A minimum of 30 credits must be earned "in residence" through courses taken at UH West O'ahu.
-Credits earned through "credit by examination" or other equivalency may not be used to fulfill the residency requirement. - C. The maximum number of credits from lower division courses, and credit/no credit courses applicable to this requirement are as follows: - 1.
-From a community college, or other lower division program, 75 transferable college-level credits; and - 2.
-From credit/no credit courses, 21 transferable collegelevel semester credits
+- A. Of these 120 credits, a minimum of 45 must be earned in upper division courses, or courses at the 300 and 400 level.
+Exception is the BS-NSCI concentrations in Life Science and Health Sciences, which have a concentration minimum of 25 upper division credits. - B. Residency requirement: A minimum of 30 credits must be earned "in residence" through courses taken at UH West O'ahu.
+Credits earned through "credit by examination" or other equivalency may not be used to fulfill the residency requirement. - C. The maximum number of credits from lower division courses, and credit/no credit courses applicable to this requirement are as follows: - From a community college, or other lower division program, 75 transferable college-level credits; and - From credit/no credit courses, 21 transferable collegelevel semester credits.

 IV.
-GRADE POINT AVERAGE (GPA) REQUIREMENTS:
+GRADE POINT AVERAGE (GPA) REQUIREMENTS

-Three grade point averages (GPA), each 2.0 or higher, are required for graduation:
+Two grade point averages (GPA), each 2.0 or higher, are required for graduation:

-A. Bachelor of Arts and Bachelor of Applied Science:
+A. Bachelor of Arts, Bachelor of Applied Science, and Bachelor of Science: